zahraaAed/Module04-ExpansionProjectAssessment/Back-End/README.md

    - Create an API endpoint for deleting products.
    - Ensure that only the meme creator can delete their memes.

-5. **Admin Page**:

-   - Authenticate admin logging in.
-   - Admin has the ability to approve created products by user

 ## Submission